gegadarakhvelidze/patronus/README.md

-# Patronus
+# BooKeeper
-Patronus is a learning management system (LMS) bringing variety of educational tools in one place.
+BooKeeper is a learning management system (LMS) bringing variety of educational tools in one place.

 ## Pages
 * Dashboard